The Machars and the Isle of Whithorn, Dumfries and Galloway

 St Ninian’s Cave was said to be a place of retreat and prayer for Scotland’s first saint, St Ninian, more than 1500 years ago.
 The cave is a short drive from the Isle of Whithorn and parking is at Kidsdale where there is a small honesty box.
 The walk to the cave is signposted through Physgill Glen through delightful woodland with a small stream following the path to the shore.
 The glen walk ends at the pebble beach of Port Castle Bay and the cave entrance can be seen across the beach to the right.
 The entrance to the cave is very impressive and the views are breath-taking.
 The cave is very shallow and a plaque gives visitors information about St Ninian.
 There are some crosses on the rock wall, thought to be over 1,000 years old.
 The cave remains an important place for pilgrims.
 The cave was actually used in the 1973 cult movie ‘The Wickerman’.

 Wigtown is Scotland’s National Book Town and it is a short drive from Number 7.
 Wigtown is home to a wide range of book-related businesses and holds a spring book festival weekend and Wigtown Book Festival each year.
 The Wigtown Bay Nature Reserve is the largest Local Nature Reserve (LNR) in Britain and is managed by the local council and various local interest groups.
 Two important rivers bring fresh water into the estuary – the River Bladnoch and the River Cree.
-The Wood of Cree is the largest ancient woodland in southern Scotland and is managed by RSPB Scotland.
+The Wood of Cree is the largest ancient woodland in Southern Scotland and is managed by RSPB Scotland.
 It is the perfect place to see many birds such as willow tits, barn owls, tawny owls and redstarts.
+Kilsture Forest is the largest patch of woodland in the Machars with walking trails to suit everyone and it is a wonderful location to see red squirrels and roe deer.

 Eat and Drink whilst on your holiday at Number 7